marcduiker/azure-functions-university/lessons/typescript/queue/README.md

    }
    ```

-   > ❔ **Question** - Is the function triggered by the message?
+   > ❔ **Question** - Is the Function triggered by the message?
 Is a new blob available in the "players" Blob container?

 ## 4. Homework